DiamondArt/beta-01-E03/readme.md

 // Such as:
 reverse('abc') // => 'cba'
 ```

+#### test `match`
+export the function `match` that takes 3 arguments a string, a substring and
+an index and return `true` or `false` if the substring was found from the given
+index in the given string.

 #### test `indexOf`
 export the function `indexOf` that should work just like